tomlister/ibclient/README.md

 It is recommended to login through your accounts dedicated paper trading username and password.
 To find out more about the client portal setup process visit https://interactivebrokers.github.io/cpwebapi/

+## Roadmap
+As this is a fairly new package, a lot of the features you'd expect aren't implemented yet.
+Rest assured they will be implemented in due time.
+- [x] Portfolio
+- [x] Historical Data
+- [ ] Trade Execution

 ## Disclaimers
 This is an unofficial wrapper for IBKR's Client Portal Web API.
 As using any financial products naturally comes with risk, I'm not responsible for any financial damages or losses that may occur using this library to execute trades, etc...